watchexec/cargo-watch/README.md

 From Cargo Watch 7.0.0, `/` in commandline ignores are automatically translated to `\\` when running on Windows, but one should still try to write the correct patterns for the platform, as there may be more subtle differences.

+From Cargo Watch 7.3.0, `--ignore` patterns were fixed to provide better experience with directory matching.
+Previously, ignoring a folder would need unyieldy `-i folder/**` patterns; now that is handled internally, and only `-i folder` is needed for the same effect.

 [glob::Pattern]: https://doc.rust-lang.org/glob/glob/struct.Pattern.html